anthonychu/functions-serverless-realtime-tutorial/README.md

 1. To run the function app locally, press **F5** in VS Code.
 If this is the first time, the Azure Functions host will start in the VS Code integrated terminal.

-1. When the functions runtime is successfully started, the terminal output will display a URL for the local **CreateMessage** endpoint (by default, it is `http://localhost:7071/api/GetFlights`).
+1. When the functions runtime is successfully started, the terminal output will display a URL for the local **GetFlights** endpoint (by default, it is `http://localhost:7071/api/GetFlights`).

 1. Open Postman.
 Postman is an application to send HTTP requests.